syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/PositioningAndAppearance.md

 ![Margin](Annotation_images/Margin.jpg)

-## How to positioning Connector's Annotation
+## How to position connector's annotation

-Annotations of a Connector can be positioned using below properties of `AnnotationEditorViewModel` class,
+Annotations of a connector can be positioned using the following properties of `AnnotationEditorViewModel` class:

 * `Alignment`
 * `Length`